OpenBMB/MiniCPM-V/README.md

 * **Enterprises**: Scalable serving, high-throughput inference, and production-oriented deployment.
 * **Researchers**: Fine-tuning, model adaptation, and experimental workflows.

-For framework-specific deployment and training guides, see [Supported Inference and Training Frameworks](#supported-inference-and-training-frameworks).
+For framework-specific deployment and training guides, see [Supported Inference and Training Frameworks and API](#supported-inference-and-training-frameworks).

-## Supported Inference and Training Frameworks
+## Supported Inference and Training Frameworks and API

 ### Inference: vLLM, SGLang, llama.cpp, Ollama, FlagOS <!-- omit in toc -->